 When submitting an application to a bridge program, prospective students are usually required to submit transcripts of their previous education and possibly one or more letters of recommendation, an essay, and other documentation.
 Some students may be able to transfer in some of the required credits or test out of certain required courses, depending on the school's policies.

-2. Traditional, Four-Year Degree Programs: For students who have no prior nursing education or experience, a four-year degree may be a good start.
+Traditional, Four-Year Degree Programs: For students who have no prior nursing education or experience, a four-year online nurse program may be a good start.
 Admission requirements are comparable to those of other majors.
-Applicants are usually required to have a GPA of 2.5 or higher, and are often required to take one or more of the standardized college entrance exams to be accepted.
+Applicants are usually required to have a GPA of 2.5 or higher, and they are often required to take one or more of the standardized college entrance exams.

 In addition to submitting an application form, prospective students are usually required to submit transcripts of their previous education and may be asked to submit letters of recommendation, essays, and other documentation.
-Students who have completed some college coursework or who have other types of training or work experience may be able to transfer some of the required credits or test out of certain courses, depending on the school's transfer credit policies.
+Students who have completed some college coursework, or have other types of training or work experience, may be able to transfer some of the required credits or test out of certain courses, depending on the school's transfer credit policies.

 Applicants are usually required to have maintained a GPA of 2.5 or higher while earning their first degree, and may be asked to submit transcripts of their previous education, recommendation letters, essays, and other documentation along with their application.